grados73/elm327_hc05/README.md

 # ELM327 & HC-05
->The aim of this project was to read data from any car`s CAN bus, and display it on LCD with possibly low delay.
+>The aim of this project was to read data from any car`s CAN bus using OBDII, and display it on LCD with possibly low delay.

 ## Table of contents
 * [General info](#general-info)